 Ruth L. Trufant, known on the stage as Maida Athens, died yesterday in the Red Cross Hospital from bichloride of mercury poisoning.
 She was taken to the hospital a week ago, and there was secrecy about the manner in which she took the poison.

-Mrs. Trufant figured in the news in Mrs. Trufant figured in the news in July, 1912, when she sued Henry G. Williams, propreitor of the Hotel York, for breach of promise, demanding \$50,000 damages.
-She lost the case and took it to a higher court, but it was not pressed, and two weeks ago it was not pressed, and two weeks ago it was dismissed.
+Mrs. Trufant figured in the news in

+Mrs. Trufant figured in the news in July, 1912, when she sued Henry G. Williams, propreitor of the Hotel York, for breach of promise, demanding \$50,-000 damages.
+She lost the case and took it to a higher court, but it was not pressed, and two weeks ago it was dismissed.
 Mrs. Trufant lived in 2,128 Broadway.

-The actress was a daughter of former Judge T. B. Stuart of Denver, and was divorced from William Trufant.
+The actross was a daughter of former Judge T. R. Stuart of Denver, and was divorced from William Trufant.
 She had played in many musical comedies.